cmdr-nova/cmdr-nova.github.io/pages/webdev.md

 You can also use Obsidian to create and host a website, but this isn't something I've explored (because you have to pay for it, and I already pay for Obsidian).

+> > > <a href="https://strawberrystarter.neocities.org/" target="_blank">Strawberry Starter</a>

+Strawberry Starter is a simple tool that you can use on the command line to write, and upload to Neocities, with *zero knowledge of HTML required.*

 **WEBSITES**

 > > > <a href="https://forum.melonland.net/" target="_blank">melonland forums</a>